janfuhrer/it-security-docs/docs/themes/Additional Applications of Hash Functions.md

 ## Password Hashing

-One of the most common and important uses of hash functions in computer security is for password protection. to authenticate a user, some form of the user's password has to be stored.
+One of the most common and important uses of hash functions in computer security is for password protection.
+To authenticate a user, some form of the user's password has to be stored.
 To mitigate the risk of stolen passwords, only a hash of the password can be stored instead of the password itself.
 Operating systems or web services only checks whether $H(PW) \stackrel{?}{=} hpw$.
 The hash functions should be "moderately hard to compute" when evaluated once (e.g. on a client/server side) but prohibitively expensive to evaluate tens of thousands of times (see [[Password Based Key Derivation Function (PBKDF)|PBKDF]]).

 **Rainbow Tables**